awsdocs/amazon-eks-user-guide/doc_source/inferentia-support.md

 **To create a cluster with Inf1 Amazon EC2 instance nodes**

 1. Create a cluster with Inf1 Amazon EC2 instance nodes\.
-You can replace <inf1\.2xlarge> with any [Inf1 instance type](http://aws.amazon.com/ec2/instance-types/inf1/)\. `eksctl` detects that you are launching a node group with an Inf1 instance type and will start your nodes using one of the [Amazon EKS optimized accelerated Amazon Linux AMI](eks-linux-ami-versions.md#eks-gpu-ami-versions)\.
+You can replace *<inf1\.2xlarge>* with any [Inf1 instance type](http://aws.amazon.com/ec2/instance-types/inf1/)\. `Eksctl` detects that you are launching a node group with an `Inf1` instance type and will start your nodes using one of the [Amazon EKS optimized accelerated Amazon Linux AMI](eks-linux-ami-versions.md#eks-gpu-ami-versions)\.
 **Note**
 You can't use [IAM roles for service accounts](iam-roles-for-service-accounts.md) with TensorFlow Serving\.

    ```
    eksctl create cluster \
        --name <inferentia> \
-       --version <1.16> \
        --region <region-code> \
        --nodegroup-name <ng-inf1> \
        --node-type <inf1.2xlarge> \
        --nodes <2> \
        --nodes-min <1> \
-       --nodes-max <4>
+       --nodes-max <4> \
+       --ssh-access \
+       --ssh-public-key <your-key> \
+       --with-oidc \
+       --managed
    ```
 **Note**
 Note the value of the following line of the output\.
 It's used in a later \(optional\) step\.